Skip to main content

 What do you need to do?

 • Consult the National Genomic Test Directory.
-From here you can access the rare and inherited disease eligibility criteria, which provides information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+You can also access a spreadsheet of all available tests.

-• To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+• For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

-• R137 Congenital heart disease (microarray): This should be considered if a patient presents with tetralogy of Fallot, interrupted aortic arch or truncus arteriosus, or other forms of congenital heart disease with cleft palate and/or disorder of calcium homeostasis.
+• R137 Congenital heart disease – microarray: This should be considered if a patient presents with tetralogy of Fallot, interrupted aortic arch or truncus arteriosus, or other forms of congenital heart disease with cleft palate and/or disorder of calcium homeostasis.

 • If microarray testing does not identify Williams syndrome, consider an alternative diagnosis.
 Options for further testing include: